firebolt-t/machine-learning-testcase/README.md

 # machine-learning-testcase
-A test repository for machine learning cases
+A test repository for machine learning cases.
+Test repository case is updated with pre-processing dataset